selinekarabulut/Binomial-and-Quaisbinomial-Models/README.md

 # Binomial and Quaisbinomial Models
 Analysis of Factors Influencing Poverty in the United States

-Poverty's consequences can be severe and lead to families that are persistently poor across genera- tions.Poverty imposes huge costs on society through lost productivity and higher spending on health care and incarceration.Hence, understanding poverty levels is important for generating policy, target- ing development initiatives, and monitoring and evaluating economic progress over time.
-This research seeks to answer the following two questions: 1. whether there are differences between states in terms of poverty, and 2. what social and economic factors correlate to high or low poverty rates.
-This empirical study was conducted using data on more than 3000 counties from 50 states in the United States.
-To tease out the statistical differences between states in terms of poverty, I employ graphical approaches (barplot and choropleth map) and a statistical test (chi-square test), and I  nd that % under poverty level varies across states.
-Fitting various binomial and quaisbinomial models, the dependent variable, poverty (proportion of a county's population below poverty level), was correlated with social and eco- nomic variables, namely gender, education, unemployment, race, some sectors of employment, Ways of transportation and types of work.
-This study  nds signi cant evidence in support of previous literature.
+The consequences of poverty can have far-reaching and enduring effects, often perpetuating through multiple generations.
+Poverty places significant burdens on society, leading to diminished productivity and increased expenditures on healthcare and incarceration.
+Consequently, gaining insights into poverty levels holds great importance for shaping policies, directing developmental efforts, and monitoring and evaluating long-term economic progress.

+This research aims to address two fundamental questions:

+Are there disparities in poverty levels among different states?
+What social and economic factors are associated with high or low poverty rates?
+To answer these questions, an empirical study was conducted using data from over 3,000 counties across all 50 states in the United States.
+Various analytical approaches were employed, including graphical methods such as barplots and choropleth maps, as well as statistical tests like the chi-square test.
+These analyses revealed notable variations in the percentage of individuals living below the poverty line across different states.

+Furthermore, this study utilized a range of binomial and quasi-binomial models to explore the relationship between the dependent variable, poverty (measured as the proportion of a county's population living below the poverty threshold), and various social and economic variables.
+These variables included factors such as gender, education, unemployment rates, racial composition, specific employment sectors, modes of transportation, and types of work.

+The findings of this study provide substantial empirical evidence that aligns with existing literature on the subject.